 Recommended reading: Find out where to take photos of some of Berlin’s best landmarks – Five of the Most Photographed Landmarks in Berlin.

 The History of Schlosspark Biesdorf Berlin

-This pink hued, 20 room, Neoclassical villa with an octagonal tower was first built in 1868 for Baron von Rüxleben.
+This pink-hued, 20-room, Neoclassical villa with an octagonal tower was first built in 1868 for Baron von Rüxleben.
 Dreaming of a luxurious villa with an Italian vibe, he hired Heino Schmeiden to complete his masterpiece.
-The villa ended up being sold several times over the next two decades, until it came in possession of the Siemens family in 1887.
+The villa ended up being sold several times over the next two decades until it came into possession of the Siemens family in 1887.